-Although DiME is primarily meant to be used as a messaging environment for distributed computing, it also has uses as a simple way to pass data between programs of different languages.
+Although DiME is primarily used as a messaging environment for distributed computing, it also has uses as a simple way to pass data between programs of different languages.
 This is best shown when running base AGVis with ANDES.
-When they start, AGVis and ANDEs both connect to a DiME server if one is available.
-Then, as shown in Fig. 3, DiME acts as an intermediary between them.
-ANDES sends data to the group that AGVis has joined, and AGVis waits until data is sent to it.
-Then AGVis animates the simulation based on the data it receives.
-Fig. 4 shows AGVis displaying the topology for the CURENT North America test case.
-Fig. 5 shows screenshots from AGVis while in a dynamic simulation study, which shows the frequency contour map during the transient stability study.
-Fig. 5 contains a capture from both during and after the AGVis receives simulation data from ANDES.
+When they start, AGVis and ANDES both connect to a DiME server if one is available.
+Then, as shown in Figure 3, DiME acts as an intermediary between them.
+ANDES interprets an XLSX file, PSS/E RAW file, or a DYR file and then sends data to the group that AGVis has joined.
+AGVis, meanwhile, waits until data is sent to it.
+AGVis then animates the simulation based on the data it receives.
+Figure 4 shows AGVis displaying the topology for the CURENT North America test case.
+Figure 5 shows screenshots from AGVis while in a dynamic simulation study, which shows the frequency contour map during the transient stability study.
+Figure 5 contains a capture from both during and after the AGVis receives simulation data from ANDES.